approach0/docs/content/en/vdisk.md

 `./tmp` so we can just use indexer and searcher on `./tmp` like a normal directory.

-After you are done, unmount `./tmp`:
+Remember to unmount after you finish using this image,
 ```sh
 $ sudo ./scripts/vdisk-umount.sh
 ```

-### Some notices
+## Some notices

 ### 1. Lacking kernel support for ReiserFS support
 If you are running on kernel without ReiserFS support, modify scripts argument above and change file system to `btrfs` for similar performance.

-For server distributions support ReiserFS, Debian 8.5 is recommended one.
-On Debian, install `reiserfsprogs` for userland ReiserFS supports (e.g. mkfs).
+For server distributions support ReiserFS, install `reiserfsprogs` for userland ReiserFS supports.
 ```sh
 $ apt-get install reiserfsprogs
 ```